Episode S2E05: The Frank Morris Interview.

 My agent told me to say I was visiting a friend in Ayr, perhaps it was my open ended plane ticket or maybe the 4 dozen hockey sticks I had with me but UK immigration didn’t buy it!

-Fortunately a month later all the necessary paperwork was finally completed and he was able to get back on a plane and return to work, legally, in the UK.
+Luckily, a month later, all the necessary paperwork was finally completed and he was able to get back on a plane and return to work, legally, in the UK.

 Frank talks about his first impressions on seeing the Limekiln Road rink and the much smaller practice pad and how he was so unhappy that he had to be talked out of going straight back home to Canada.